zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 In the end, however, all those words are just going to have to sit in my brain until I understand why they are there.
 I'm also going to have to worry if they are accurate.
 So I'm going to have to read the code to understand and validate the comment.

 **JOHN:**

+Whoah.
+That loud sound you just heard was my jaw hitting the floor.
+Help me understand this a bit better: approximately what fraction of comments that you encounter in practice are you willing to trust without reading the code to verify them?

+**UB**:

+*Your answer here*

+**JOHN:**

+>My comments below will change based on how you answer the question above.

 There is a fundamental issue that we need to address here: can comments generally be trusted?
 If you are unwilling to trust comments, and